seongho-git/.setting_terminal/README.md

 ## Installation

-To set up your zsh environment using this script, follow these steps:
+To set up your environment using this script, follow these steps:

 1. **Clone the Repository**: